At a Glance

 ✨Tip Number 2

 Familiarise yourself with the specific back office systems mentioned in the job description, such as trade processing and settlements.
-Having a solid understanding of these areas will not only help you in interviews but also show that you're genuinely interested in the role.
+Understanding these processes will help you speak confidently about how you can contribute to their development.

 ✨Tip Number 3

 Network with professionals in the investment banking sector, especially those who work with back office systems.
-Engaging in conversations about industry trends and challenges can provide valuable insights and potentially lead to referrals.
+Attend industry meetups or online forums to gain insights and potentially get referrals that could help you land the job.

 ✨Tip Number 4